gaikwadabhishek/CS157C-team10/README.md

 ## Functional Requirements:
 ### Users
 #### Student
-Login to available feedback forms using their username/password Fill in feedback forms for faculties once they logged in
+Login to available feedback forms using their username/password <br>
+Fill in feedback forms for faculties once they logged in <br>
 #### Coordinator
-Login to see coordinator dashboard
+Login to see coordinator dashboard<br>
-Create and publish feedback forms
+Create and publish feedback forms<br>
-They can access all feedback results
+They can access all feedback results<br>
 #### Professor
-Login to see professor dashboard
+Login to see professor dashboard<br>
-Analysis of received feedback
+Analysis of received feedback<br>
-Overall feedback received
+Overall feedback received<br>
-Ability to see past feedbacks
+Ability to see past feedbacks<br>

 ## Features
 Web-based application: Creating a Django (Python) based web application.
 Changes will be made and applied centrally (no executable file).
 All users will use one version of the application.
-Users will be able to access this application from any browser (computer, phone, tablet, etc).
+Users will be able to access this application from any browser (computer, phone, tablet, etc).<br>
-Analytical dashboard for professors: Visualizing data (feedback) for better understanding.
+Analytical dashboard for professors: Visualizing data (feedback) for better understanding.<br>
-Apache Cassandra: To filter and query feedback received from students using CQL (Cassandra Query Language) to create analytics and reports for the professor dashboard.
+Apache Cassandra: To filter and query feedback received from students using CQL (Cassandra Query Language) to create analytics and reports for the professor dashboard.<br>

 ## Functions

 Anonymous feedback from students: Faculty can only see comments, compliments and reviews from students.
-The students' identities will be hidden from professor’s.
+The students' identities will be hidden from professor’s.<br>
-Control over questions: Coordinator can add/remove questions upon requests from professors.
+Control over questions: Coordinator can add/remove questions upon requests from professors. <br>
 Overall improvement graph: Feedbacks can be conducted multiple times over a semester.
-Professors can see them.
+Professors can see them.<br>

 ## Steps to execute:
-#### Install docker
+#### Install docker<br>
 We need to run a separate container of cassandra in docker as cassandra requires python2 but our project is in python3.
-Running cassandra in docker gives us the flexibility to focus our dependencies of the project.
+Running cassandra in docker gives us the flexibility to focus our dependencies of the project.<br>

-Pull latest Cassandra image and run it in the background:
+Pull latest Cassandra image and run it in the background: <br>
-Commands:
+Commands:<br>
-docker pull cassandra:latest
+docker pull cassandra:latest <br>
-docker run -d --name cassandra-docker -p 9042:9042 cassandra
+docker run -d --name cassandra-docker -p 9042:9042 cassandra<br>

 #### Open CQLSH to view and execute queries:
 Open cqlsh and create keyspace db